Editorial guide

 Section 3

-For "How to choose a small face yoga step for low-energy weeks", the point is not to collect more wellness advice.
-A stronger answer for "How to choose a small face yoga step for low-energy weeks" gives the reader criteria they can inspect: movement comfort, app friction, evidence language, photo use, and the next safe step.
-If progress review matters for "How to choose a small face yoga step for low-energy weeks", check whether the routine became easier to repeat before changing the plan.
-If app choice is part of "How to choose a small face yoga step for low-energy weeks", ask whether the feature turns a broad.
+For "Small step: low energy weeks", the point is not to collect more wellness advice.
+A stronger answer for "Small step: low energy weeks" gives the reader criteria they can inspect: movement comfort, app friction, evidence language, photo use, and the next safe step.
+If progress review matters for "Small step: low energy weeks", check whether the routine became easier to repeat before changing the plan.
+If app choice is part of "Small step: low energy weeks", ask whether the feature turns a broad question into one app workflow.
+The related Orena page exists for the next step after "Small step: low energy weeks"; this article earns that.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to choose a small face yoga step for low-energy weeks", a small study can inform expectations without proving a result for every person.
+For "Small step: low energy weeks", a small study can inform expectations without proving a result for every person.
 It should not attack another app to make Orena look better.
 That is why this article points to /tools/face-yoga-routine-generator when the question moves from practice advice to product facts.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, beginner-friendly routine framing can still.
+If the question is about habit, comfort, or planning, beginner-friendly routine framing can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit an iPhone reminder flow where the app should reduce decision fatigue.
-For "How to choose a small face yoga step for low-energy weeks", pause when pressure, pain, or irritation appears.
+For "Small step: low energy weeks", pause when pressure, pain, or irritation appears.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not push the App Store link before the question is answered.
-The useful outcome is simple: the right reader.
+The useful outcome is simple: the right reader leaves with one repeatable next move.